almeidas-tatiane/robust-api-performance/ec2-creation.md

 # Create EC2 to run JMeter, InfluxDB, Prometheus and Grafana

-This document is a step-by-step guide how to create an AWS EC2 to JMeter, InfluxDB, Prometheus and Grafana.
+This document is a step-by-step guide how to create an AWS EC2 to run JMeter, InfluxDB, Prometheus and Grafana.

 This EC2 will be an injection machine with Public and Private IP.